-As indicated above, a strict reading of the nonconforming use statute by a court could result in several of the provisions in this ordinance being declared inconsistent with state law, especially the twenty-five percent expansion trigger for nonconforming structures.
-However, given the amount of ambiguity in the state statute and the limited case law on the subject, the council office cannot state with any certainty that the ordinance would not be upheld.
+As indicated above, a strict reading of the nonconforming use statute by a court could result in several of the provisions in this ordinance being declared inconsistent with state law, especially the trigger provisions for nonconforming structures and uses.
+However, given the amount of ambiguity in the state statute and the limited case law on the subject, the council office cannot opine that the ordinance would not be upheld.